 Laws about the transport of animals are made and enforced by the federal government.
 These laws are weak and do not account for what we know about animal suffering during transport.
-With over 700 million animals transported each year, the number of inspectors assigned to investigate cases of animal suffering is inadequate.
+With over 700 million animals transported each year, the investigation into cases of animal suffering is inadequate.

 What causes pain and suffering in transport?

 - Too many animals loaded onto vehicles.
 This results in injuries and sometimes even suffocation.

 - Sometimes animals freeze or overheat to the point of death.
 This is because transport happens in adverse weather conditions, with no temperature control required.